-Mining is regulated by both State and Commonwealth law, however the State laws are most important.
-The Mining Act 1971 (SA) and associated Mining Regulations 2020 (SA) are the main legislation governing mining.
+Mining is regulated by both State and Commonwealth law, however the State laws are the most significant.
+The Mining Act 1971 (SA) and the Mining Regulations 2020 (SA) govern mining in South Australia.
 Department of Mining policies, determinations and guidelines should also be consulted in addition to the principal Act and regulations.
-Further guidance can be found at the Department for Mining and Energy Legislation and Guidance webpage (link opens new window).
+For further information, see the Department for Energy and Mining Forms, Legislation and Guidance webpage.

-Another impediment to challenging a minister's decision on a mining matter is that most people will not have locus standi (the legal right to challenge the Minister's decision in court).
+Another impediment to challenging a decision of the Minister on a mining matter is that most people will not have standing (the legal right to challenge the Minister's decision in court).
 The Mining Act does not provide for third party challenges or appeals.
-Generally, the only parties identified by the legislation as having an interest in mining are mining companies, affected landholders and the government itself.
+Generally, the legislation only recognises the legal interests of the mining companies, affected landholders and the government.

 Application for an Exploration Licence

 An exploration licence is required for exploration activities.
-A company need not conduct Environmental Impact Assessment (‘EIA’) before applying for an Exploration Licence, but once the Exploration Licence is granted, the company cannot conduct exploration activities until a Program for Environment Protection and Rehabilitation (‘PEPR’) has been approved.
-The company must comply with the PEPR, as this is required by the Mining Act 1971 (SA).
-It is an offence not to do so.
+A company need not conduct Environmental Impact Assessment (EIA) before applying for an Exploration Licence, but once the Exploration Licence is granted, the company cannot conduct exploration activities until a Program for Environment Protection and Rehabilitation (PEPR) has been approved [s 70B].
+It is a criminal offence for a company to contravene or not comply with a condition of the PEPR [s 70DC].

-Application for a Mining Lease/Retention Lease/Miscellaneous Purposes Licence
+Application for a Mining Lease, Retention Lease or Miscellaneous Purposes Licence

-A mining lease (‘ML’) is required for mining production, and to operate a mine.
-A miscellaneous purposes licence (‘MPL’) is essentially required to construct other infrastructure that is not part of actually extracting the minerals.
+A mining lease (ML) is required for mining production, and to operate a mine.
+A miscellaneous purposes licence (MPL) is essentially required to construct other infrastructure that is not part of actually extracting the minerals.
 A company wishing to apply for a mining lease or miscellaneous purposes licence must conduct prior EIA before applying for a lease.
-The applicant must attach a mining proposal to the application for a mining lease, a retention proposal to the application for a retention lease (‘RL’), and a proposal to an application for a miscellaneous purposes licence.
+The applicant must attach a mining proposal to the application for a ML, a retention proposal to the application for a retention lease (RL), and a proposal to an application for a MPL.
 Among other things, these must set out any impacts on the environment, environmental outcomes to be achieved, and the results of any consultation conducted under the Mining Regulations 2020 (SA) in relation to the proposed mine.
 This is before a lease is granted or a PEPR prepared.
-The Minister cannot grant the ML/RL/MPL unless satisfied that appropriate environmental outcomes will be able to be achieved.
+The Minister cannot grant the ML, RL or MPL unless satisfied that appropriate environmental outcomes will be able to be achieved.

-There is a two step-process for a ML/RL/MPL, including the requirement for a proposal to accompany the application for one of these tenements.
-This proposal contains the EIA conducted prior to the grant of ML/RL/MPL and provides the Minister with information to determine whether to approve the tenement, and if so, which conditions to place on the tenement.
+There is a 2-step process for a ML, RL or MPL, including the requirement for a proposal to accompany the application for one of these tenements.
+This proposal contains the EIA conducted prior to the grant of the lease and provides the Minister with information to determine whether to approve the tenement, and if so, which conditions to place on the tenement.

 A proposal/prior EIA does not need to accompany an application for an EL, where EIA takes place only through the PEPR which is prepared after the tenement is approved.
 For a ML/RL/MPL and an EL, a PEPR must be prepared after the tenement is granted.
-This also requires EIA, and no mining activities can begin until the PEPR is approved.
-The PEPR must be publicly available, and strong penalties apply for non-compliance (up to $250 000).
+This also requires EIA, and mining activities cannot begin until the PEPR is approved.
+The PEPR must be publicly available, and strong penalties apply for non-compliance (up to $250,000).
 The PEPR must be reviewed if there is an application for a change in authorised operations.

 When determining conditions to attach to a mineral exploration or production licence (or a PEPR itself), the Minister may consider any factors appropriate to a particular case, but must consider the protection of: